 Lorna Menzies-Wall L.Mus.(P), A.Mus.
-A, from Wagga Wagga, NSW, moved to Sydney at the age of 16 to study at the [then] NSW Conservatorium of Music with renowned piano teacher Alexander Sverjensky and well known singing teacher Godfrey Stirling.
-It was at this time that she became a fast friend of another student, Malcolm Williamson and to this day, still has the original of a song he wrote for her.
-After eight years away from home and having to board in Sydney, Lorna finally returned to Wagga to open a private teaching practice that lasted over 30 years.
+A moved to Sydney at the age of 16 to study at the [then] NSW Conservatorium of Music with renowned piano teacher Alexander Sverjensky and well known singing teacher Godfrey Stirling.
+It was at this time that she became friend of another student, Malcolm Williamson.
+After eight years away from home Lorna finally returned to Wagga to open a private teaching practice that lasted over 30 years.

-Realising the dearth in the musical landscape of the region, in 1974 Lorna was instrumental in trying to establish a conservatorium in Wagga Wagga, and to that end, met in Sydney with the relevant personnel including the then Principal of the NSW Conservatorium, Rex Hobcroft AM and Warren Thompson OAM, Head of the School of Extension Studies.
+Realising the dearth in the musical landscape of the region, in 1974 Lorna was instrumental in trying to establish a conservatorium in Wagga Wagga, and to that end, met with the then Principal of the NSW Conservatorium, Rex Hobcroft AM and Warren Thompson OAM, Head of the School of Extension Studies.
 As a result of this very positive meeting she was able to call a public meeting in Wagga, and with the Mayor as Chairman of a specially-formed committee, in 1981, the Riverina Conservatorium of Music was established.
-Around the same time Lorna became an examiner with the Australian Music Examinations Board (NSW) and taught at the Riverina Conservatorium until moving to Canberra in 1985.
+She became an examiner with the Australian Music Examinations Board (NSW) and taught at the Riverina Conservatorium until moving to Canberra in 1985.
 She continued to teach for some 21 years before returning to her hometown in 2005.
 In 2006 the AMEB honoured her with an Award for 25 years of examining.

-Now in her retirement, Lorna took the opportunity to write about her passion; the history and growth of music throughout the centuries and the composers who contributed to that growth, and so A Concise History of Music in Europe was born.
-(Published by Wirripang in 2015.)
+Now in her retirement, Lorna took the opportunity to write about her passion; the history and growth of music throughout the centuries and the composers who contributed to that growth, and so A Concise History of Music in Europe was born (Wirripang 2015) .
 A valuable resource book accessible to students and studio teachers.